Signal-flow12/Beer-Tracking-App/README.md

  * 1-5 star ratings and comment section with the Brewerys detail page.

+ * Have the homepage pick random breweries based on ratings.

  * Footer link that will implement https://www.openbrewerydb.org/documentation API to direct users to a page that will list breweries outside of NJ.

  * Change color of text to Primary for text inputs.